-POLICY KBR7: TALL BUILDINGS

-- A. Knightsbridge is generally not an appropriate location for tall buildings.
-These are defined as buildings that are significantly taller than their surroundings. - B. In recognition of the sensitivity of the historic and lower-scale residential environment of Knightsbridge, tall buildings, including the alteration addition of floors to existing tall buildings, will only not be permitted in the Knightsbridge Neighbourhood Area where it is demonstrated that any they would have no significant an adverse impact upon any of the following is outweighed by the public benefit of the proposal: - a. the Royal Albert Hall or the Hyde Park or Kensington Gardens registered parks and gardens, or their setting; - other heritage assets including listed buildings or local buildings or structures of merit, or their setting; - the character and appearance of the Albert Gate, Knightsbridge, Knightsbridge Green or Royal Parks Conservation Areas; - d. significant or important views, both strategic and local, including townscape views, and and historic skyline-features and the view north along Montpelier - e. the view north along Montpelier Street (identified in Policy KBR5); or - f.e. the setting or openness of open spaces including Local Green Spaces or Metropolitan Open Land.
+POLICY KBR7: TALL BUILDINGS A. Knightsbridge is generally not an appropriate location for tall buildings.
+These are defined as buildings that are significantly taller than their surroundings.
+B. In recognition of the sensitivity of the historic and lower-scale residential environment of Knightsbridge, tall buildings, including the alteration addition of floors to existing tall buildings, will only not be permitted in the Knightsbridge Neighbourhood Area where it is demonstrated that any they would have no significant an adverse impact upon any of the following is outweighed by the public benefit of the proposal: the Royal Albert Hall or the Hyde Park or Kensington Gardens registered a. parks and gardens, or their setting; other heritage assets including listed buildings or local buildings or structures b. of merit, or their setting; the character and appearance of the Albert Gate, Knightsbridge, C. Knightsbridge Green or Royal Parks Conservation Areas; d. significant or important views, both strategic and local, including townscape views, and and historic skyline features and the view north along Montpelier Street; or the view north along Montpelier Street (identified in Policy KBR5); or f.e. the setting or openness of open spaces including Local Green Spaces or Metropolitan Open Land.
 Any exceptions to this policy must comply fully with the tests in the NPPF in relation to the conservation and enhancement of the historic environment.

-- C. Development proposals for tall buildings are expected to demonstrate how they: - a. have analysed possible adverse impacts and benefits of the proposals; - will provide a high quality public realm at ground level that increases permeability for pedestrians; - e. will enhance the character and amenity of their surroundings, including the relationship with existing tall buildings, not only at ground floor and lower levels but at the highest points that any tall buildings reach; and - d.a. nave taken full account of the significance of heritage assets and their settings including with respect to their conservation.

-Conformity reference: NPPF paras 132-135; London Plan Policies 7.7, 7.8; Westminster City Plan Policies S25, S26; Westminster UDP Saved Policies DES3, DES9
+C. Development proposals for tall buildings are expected to demonstrate how they: a.---have analysed possible adverse impacts and benefits of the proposals; -will provide a high quality public realm at ground level that increases permeability for pedestrians; will enhance the character and amenity of their surroundings, including the relationship with existing tall buildings, not only at ground floor and lower levels but at the highest points that any tall buildings reach; and d.a. have taken full account of the significance of heritage assets and their settings including with respect to their conservation.
+Conformity reference: NPPF paras 132-135; London Plan Policies 7.7, 7.8; Westminster City Plan Policies S25, S26; Westminster UDP Saved Policies DES3, DES9 In Knightsbridge, the general height of buildings is comparatively low.
+When coupled with